The Falkland Islands Government (FIG) is looking for new colleagues to join its existing team at the Royal Falkland Islands Police.

 - Have recent policing experience (military or civilian)

 In return for this unique opportunity there is a basic salary starting at £24,388 (£30,485 equivalent inc 25% gratuity) per annum.
 Starting salary is dependent on previous experience.
-In addition the post also attracts other payments, such as a shift allowance and an on-call allowance, which are in addition to the salary.
+In addition the post also attracts other payments, such as a generous shift allowance and an on-call allowance, which are in addition to the salary.
+Government Housing is offered at a competitive rate.
+Payment for over time worked is currently at 1.5 X standard hourly rate.

 A taxable 25% gratuity of gross salary is payable upon successful completion of your 2 year contract.
 30 days annual leave and a relocation package are included, along with a favourable tax regime.